Frequently Asked Questions

 Tours may be canceled or changed up to 24 hours prior to the scheduled flight time without incurring a fee.
 Tours canceled less than 24 hours before the scheduled time, or passengers who fail to show up, or are 15 minutes late for check in will be billed the full price for the tour.

 Total weight per seat is restricted to 275lbs.
 We do not impose any weight surcharges for individual or combined passenger weights.
 Per FAA regulations, all passengers plus carry-on items will be weighed at check-in.
-With three passengers no more than two passengers can be over 200 lbs.
+With three passengers no more than one passenger can be over 200 lbs.

 You are most welcome to fly with us through the 7th month of your pregnancy, providing you feel comfortable with the motion of the helicopter in the air, as well as wearing a regular (3-point) seatbelt across your body.